-The Polish military announced the completion of negotiations and the conclusion of an agreement providing for the overhaul of AL-21F3 aircraft engines, which are equipped with Su-22 fighters, which are still in service with the country's air force.
+The Polish military announced the completion of negotiations and the conclusion of an agreement providing for a major overhaul aviation AL-21F3 engines equipped with Su-22 fighters, which are still in service with the country's Air Force.

 The company Wojskowe Zakłady Lotnicze nr 2 SA, specializing in the repair of aircraft, was chosen as the contractor, since, according to the customer, she is the sole owner of the technical documentation for these engines, which gives this company exclusive rights to work with AL-21F3.